Train Leaders for Ministry by Paul J. Bucknell

 Let’s trust God to use us to help better prepare these young (and maybe not so young) ones going into ministry.
 (The Godly Man has many free resources and studies on how to deepen the leader’s character.)

 Fortunately, we work under the Lord.
 As we seek Him, God will help us know what steps to take.
-Even if we have been involved in much training in the past, we still need to humbly seek God for His wisdom and direction for every individual concerned.
+Even though we have been involved in extensive training in the past, we still need to humbly seek God for His wisdom and direction for each individual concerned.
 We need this specific direction to guide us in taking practical steps to help him or her.
 We will speak more of this later.

 A Leader’s Project